 The origins of the Vizcachitas deposit go back to the staking of the San Jose claim in 1975.
 During the late 1970s, Compañía de Petroleos de Chile, S.A. (“COPEC”) first reviewed the property.
 In 1981, they completed a geologic mapping, petrographic work and geochemistry program, which confirmed that Vizcachitas was a porphyry copper-molybdenum prospect.

 Placer Dome Sudamerica Ltd. (“Placer”) reviewed the project in 1992 and signed an option agreement.
 Placer completed mapping and sampling programs followed by six diamond drill holes totaling 1,953 metres.

 In 1999, General Minerals put the project on a care and-maintenance basis, dropping all but the central core of concessions.

 Lumina Copper Corp. purchased General Minerals’s subsidiary Vizcachitas Limited in late 2003, which included the shares of Vizcachitas Holdings (Chile), 51% of SLM San Jose and 100% of the remaining claims constituting the Vizcachitas Property.
 In May 2005, under a Plan of Arrangement, Vizcachitas Limited was transferred to Global Copper Corporation, one of four successor companies of Lumina Copper Corp.

 In February 2007, Los Andes Copper Ltd. acquired Global Copper Corporation’s interest in the Vizcachitas property.
 During 2007 and up to June 2008 the company completed 63 diamond drill holes for a total length of 17,487 metres in areas of the Vizcachitas property outside of the San José central core.
 AMEC International (Chile) SA was commissioned to prepare a Resource Estimate Report compliant under NI 43-101.
-This report was completed in August 2008 showing an indicated resource of 515 Mt with an average grade of 0.39 % Cu and 0.011 % Mo in the Sulphide zone using a cut-off grade of 0.3 % CuEq, and using the same cut-off grade showing 572 Mt with an average grade of 0.34 % Cu and 0.012 % Mo.
+The Report titled “Mineral Resource of the Vizcachitas Project, Region V, Chile, Effective Date June 9, 2008” prepared by AMEC International (Chile) S.A. showed an indicated resource of 515 Mt with an average grade of 0.39 % Cu and 0.011 % Mo in the Sulphide zone using a cut-off grade of 0.3 % CuEq, and using the same cut-off grade showing 572 Mt with an average grade of 0.34 % Cu and 0.012 % Mo.
+This historical resource estimates have been has been superseded by the 2014 resource estimate.
 During the remainder of 2008, the company carried out a further 16 diamond drill holes and a total length of 5,128 metres on the areas surrounding the San Jose central core.